Sub-Doppler cooling

-Some methods of sub-Doppler cooling include optical molasses, Sisyphus cooling, evaporative cooling, free space Raman cooling, Raman side-band cooling, resolved sideband cooling, polarization gradient cooling, and the use of a dark magneto-optical trap.
+Other methods of sub-Doppler cooling include evaporative cooling, free space Raman cooling, Raman side-band cooling, resolved sideband cooling, electromagnetically induced transparency (EIT) cooling, and the use of a dark magneto-optical trap.
+These techniques can be used depending on the minimum temperature needed and specifications of the individual setup.
 For example, an optical molasses time-of-flight technique was used to cool sodium (Doppler limit $T_D \approx 240 \ \mu K$) to $43 \pm 20 \ \mu K$.

-Some possible motivations for sub-doppler cooling include cooling to the motional ground state, a requirement for maintaining fidelity during many quantum computation operations.
+Motivations for sub-doppler cooling include motional ground state cooling, cooling to the motional ground state, a requirement for maintaining fidelity during many quantum computation operations.